Tyede/DiscordRPC---The-Discord/README.md

 # This Is a Public Project.

 So dont disturb!
-Anbd just use it!
+And just use it!